Kalianey/zodiacpress/readme.txt

 == Changelog ==

+= 1.5.1 =
+* Tweak - Improved form button styles for themes that do not already add cursor:pointer style to submission buttons.
+Also, the submit button will appear grayed out while it's not ready to be submitted.

 = 1.5 =
 * New - You can add a chart wheel to the birth report, either above or below the report.
 See https://cosmicplugins.com/docs/add-chart-wheel-birth-report/.
 The chart wheel colors can be changed in the WordPress Customizer, with the ability to preview the color changes on a sample chart wheel image right in the customizer.
 * New - Added CSS styles for the form input:focus to highlight the input field that is being entered.
 This makes for a better user experience while filling out the form.